RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/AlterBBN__2__2_8cpp.md

     return !nucl(&input_relicparam, ratioH); // nucl returns 1 if there is an error and 0 otherwise, the opposite of nucl_err, so negate the return value
   }

+  /// return the NNUC -- global parameter of AlterBBN specifying the number of
+  /// elements for which abundances are calculated -> length of array ratioH is NNUC+1 (AlterBBN
+  /// starts filling @ position 1)
   size_t get_NNUC() { return NNUC; }

-  map_str_int get_abund_map_AlterBBN()
+  /// create a map that translates element name to position of element in ratioH vector
+  /// (holding the computed element abundances)
+  /// BE convinience function just in case it changes with a different version of AlterBBN map_str_int get_abund_map_AlterBBN()
   { return {{"H2",3},{"D",3},{"H3",4},{"He3",5},{"He4",6},{"Yp",6},{"Li6",7},{"Li7",8},{"Be7",9},{"Li8",10}}; }